UCD-BDLab/BioNeuralNet/README.md

 ![BioNeuralNet Logo](assets/LOGO_WB.png)

-**BioNeuralNet** is a Python framework for integrating and analyzing multi-omics data using **Graph Neural Networks (GNNs)**.
+**BioNeuralNet** is a flexible, modular Python framework developed to facilitate end-to-end network-based multi-omics analysis using **Graph Neural Networks (GNNs)**.
+It addresses the complexities associated with multi-omics data, such as high dimensionality, sparsity, and intricate molecular interactions, by converting biological networks into meaningful, low-dimensional embeddings suitable for downstream tasks.
-It provides tools for network construction, embedding generation, clustering, and disease prediction, all within a modular, scalable, and reproducible pipeline.

 ![BioNeuralNet Workflow](assets/BioNeuralNet.png)